realdegrees/respawntimer/README.md

 > **⚠️ Warning**
 > This project is no longer actively maintained.
-While you are welcome to use, fork, or build upon it, please be aware that no further updates will be provided.
-I will still provide basic support for issues that can be solved without updating the project on the support discord.
-> Due to New World being shut down I am shutting down the public instance as well.
+Due to New World being shut down I am shutting down the public instance as well.
 You can still host your own instance or fork the repo.

 # Description